 Whether you’re visiting for the first time or lived here all your life, chances are you don’t know everything about Oregon.
 Test your knowledge with some Oregon fun trivia below.

-Fortunately for those who need travel advice, we have local experts located at eight Travel Oregon Welcome Centers across the state, ready to answer your questions and help guide your next journey.
-We invite you to discover the new Travel Oregon Welcome Center in Ashland, stationed at the I-5 northbound Siskiyou Rest Area.
-Here you’ll meet friendly, well-informed staffers — and so much more.
-It’s the ideal pit stop with comfortable places to relax, plug in and play (literally, there’s a children’s play area), plus countless opportunities to learn about Southern Oregon and the rest of the state.
+Fortunately for those who need travel advice, there are local experts located at eight Travel Oregon Welcome Centers across the state, ready to answer your questions and help guide your next journey.
+We invite you to stop in at any of these spots, conveniently located off the major highways.
+At Oregon’s southern border, for instance, the Travel Oregon Welcome Center in Ashland (at the I-5 northbound Siskiyou Rest Area) is a perfect pit stop with comfortable places to relax, plug in and play (literally, there’s a children’s play area), plus countless opportunities to learn about Southern Oregon and the rest of the state.

 Ready to test your Oregon knowledge?
 Answer the trivia below.

 - When is Oregon’s birthday?

 - How many federally recognized Native tribes are located in Oregon?

 - How long is the Oregon Coast?